Supercharge (band): Mid-1980s

 Nashville keyboard-player and vocalist Greg Barrett joined in the late 1980s and demonstrated a more soulful side of Supercharge.
-This version of the band usually included Greg Barrett - keyboards, vocal; Albie Donnelly - tenor saxophone; Paul Owens - baritone saxophone; Dick Hansen - trumpet; Roy "The Boy" Herrington - guitar; Wolfgang "Bolle" Diekmann - bass; Tony Lunney - drums.
+This version of the band usually included Greg Barrett on keyboards and vocals, Albie Donnelly on tenor saxophone, Paul Owens on baritone saxophone, Dick Hansen on trumpet, Roy "The Boy" Herrington on guitar, Wolfgang "Bolle" Diekmann on bass and Tony Lunney on drums.

 Donnelly also began experimenting with smaller outfits around this time, the most popular being Albie Donnelly's Big Three which included Gregory Gaynair on piano and Wolfgang Diekmann on bass.

-Since 2000
+2000s–present

-Since 2000 to date, Donnelly hes been fronting a R&B band - with a version of Supercharge that now consists mainly of a number of top German R&B musicians, including Jürgen Wieching on saxophone, and Mike Rafalczyk on trombone and Wolfgang Diekmann on bass.
+Since 2000 to date, Donnelly has been fronting an R&B band, with a version of Supercharge that now consists mainly of a number of German R&B musicians, including Jürgen Wieching on saxophone, Mike Rafalczyk on trombone and Wolfgang Diekmann on bass.

 Donnelly also featured on a CD, Return Cargo.
 In addition to Supercharge regulars, the recording also features the original Supercharge drummer, Dave Irving.

 Over the years Donnelly has been an official endorser for a number of saxophone companies, including Keilwerth and Yamaha; he has also provided a great deal of regular work for a number of Liverpool's top musicians.